Mellanox/network-operator/README.md

 ### NICClusterPolicy CRD
 CRD that defines a Cluster state for Mellanox Network devices.

+>__NOTE__: The operator will act on a NicClusterPolicy instance with a predefined name "nic-cluster-policy", instances with different names will be ignored.

 #### NICClusterPolicy spec:
 NICClusterPolicy CRD Spec includes the following sub-states/stages:
 - `ofedDriver`: [OFED driver container](https://github.com/Mellanox/ofed-docker) to be deployed on Mellanox supporting nodes.